 If we or our distributors overestimate demand, our distributors may not be able to sell their existing inventory to their customers, which may affect their ability to timely pay us and their demand for products in the future.
 Moreover, costs of goods sold increased in the 2022 Successor Period, in part as a result of inventory reserve provisions and write-offs.
 We may be required to recognize additional inventory write-offs and increase our reserves for product returns in future, particularly if our estimates relating to demand in certain of our markets or with respect to certain of our product lines are incorrect.
 On the other hand, if we or our distributors underestimate demand, we may not have sufficient inventory of products to ship to our customers.
 Obagi products have expiration dates that generally range from 24 to 36 months from the date of manufacture.
 We estimate the amount of potentially excess, dated or otherwise impaired inventories that we may have to write down.
-Although our estimates are reviewed quarterly for reasonableness, our product return activity could differ significantly from our estimates.
+Although our estimates.
 Judgment is required in estimating the amount of inventory that may be written down and we rely on data from third parties, including, but not limited to, distributor forecasts and independent market research reports.
 The actual amounts could be different from our estimates, and differences are accounted for in the period in which they become known.
 If we determine that the actual amounts exceed our reserve amounts, we will record a charge to earnings to approximate the difference.
 A material reduction in earnings resulting from a charge would have a material adverse effect on our net income, results of operations and financial condition.